 - Provide guidance and educational materials for building ADUs on the City's website, including permitting procedures and construction resources.
-Additionally, the City shall present homeowner associations with the community and neighborhood benefits of accessory dwelling units, inform them that covenants, conditions, and restrictions (CC&Rs) prohibiting ADUs are contrary to state law, and ask homeowner associations to encourage such uses. - Develop, and offer free of charge, preapproved plans for accessory dwelling units to bring down permit costs and expedite the permitting process. - Explore options for establishing a loan program to help homeowners finance the construction of ADUs.
-The City shall consider incentives to encourage homeowners to deed restrict ADUs for lower-income households. - Actively market ADU guidance and materials and preapproved plans in areas of high access to resources to encourage the development of new affordable housing in areas of opportunity as a strategy to enhance mobility and reduce displacement of low-income households seeking affordable housing options. - Develop and implement a monitoring program.
+Additionally, the City shall present homeowner associations with the community and neighborhood benefits of accessory dwelling units, inform them that covenants, conditions, and restrictions (CC&Rs) prohibiting ADUs are contrary to state law, and ask homeowner associations to encourage such uses. - Develop, and offer free of charge, prototype preapproved plans for second accessory dwelling units to bring down permit costs and expedite the permitting process. - Explore options for establishing a loan program to help homeowners finance the construction of ADUs.
+The City shall consider incentives to encourage homeowners to deed restrict ADUs for lower-income households. - Emphasize Actively marketing of ADU guidance and materials and preapproved plans in areas of high opportunity access to resources to encourage the development of new affordable housing in areas of opportunity as a strategy to enhance mobility and reduce displacement of low-income households seeking affordable housing options. - Develop and implement a monitoring program.
 The program will track ADU approvals and affordability.
 The City will use this monitoring program to track progress in ADU development and adjust or expand the focus of its education and outreach efforts through the 2021-2029 planning period.
+Monitor the construction, and/or rental of ADUs annually to ensure that ADUs are available and affordable to low-income households.
 The City will evaluate ADU production and affordability two years into the planning period (2023) and if it is determined these units are not meeting the lower-income housing need, the City shall ensure other housing sites are available to accommodate the unmet portion of the lower-income RHNA.
 If additional sites must be rezoned, they will be consistent with Government Code Sections 65583(f) and 65583.2(h).